Policy No. 1

 10. Anyone who steals or vandalizes library property may be prosecuted.

-11. Library users may not bring animals in the library, except guide dogs for the disabled.
+11. Library users may not bring animals in the library without prior approval of the librarian, except guide dogs for the disabled.

 12. Users must be fully clothed, including shoes and shirts, in the library.